llvm/llvm-project/flang/docs/FlangDriver.md

 libraries at link time (e.g., via `-lstdc++` for STL)

-If the code is C/C++ based and invokes Fortran routines, one can either use Clang for Flang as the linker driver.
+If the code is C/C++ based and invokes Fortran routines, one can either use Clang or Flang as the linker driver.
 If Clang is used, it will automatically all required runtime libraries needed by C++ (e.g., for STL) to the linker invocation.
 In this case, one has to explicitly provide the Fortran runtime libraries `FortranRuntime` and/or `FortranDecimal`.
 An alternative is to use Flang to link